seattlerb/zentest/README.txt

 == FEATURES

 * Scans your ruby code and tests and generates missing methods for you.
-* Includes a very helpful filter for Test::Unit output called unit_diff.
+* Includes a very helpful filter for Test/Spec output called unit_diff.
 * Continually and intelligently test only those files you change with autotest.
 * Test against multiple versions with multiruby.
 * Enhance and automatically audit your rails tests using Test::Rails.